Committees

 Continuing Education Committee

-The Committee has 4 Pillars, 1) Macro, Markets and Investments, 2) Tech & Innovation, 3) Risk and Compliance, and 4) ESG.
+The Committee has 4 Pillars, 1) Macro, Markets and Investments, 2) AI & Disruptive Tech, 3) Risk and Compliance and 4) ESG.

 • Keep abreast of industry developments and evolving technical skills.